IELTS Writing Task 2 Sample 556 - Government investment in the arts is a waste of money

 Sample Answer 3:

-Some people are convinced that the financial reserve of the government should be allocated on the public sector rather than on arts.
+Some people are convinced that the financial reserve of the government should be allocated to the public sector rather than on arts.
 However, I strongly believe that arts play a major role in the development of a country.

-Primarily, arts symbolize the culture of a nation.
+Primarily, arts symbolise the culture of a nation.
 In the primitive era, people celebrated their occasion through music and dance.
 These cultural activities have become a religious ritual for them, thereby representing an aboriginal tradition.
 It is in the style of an art such as designs of garments and historic rock sculptures that determine the ethnicity of a group.
 For example, in the Philippines, the Ifugao tribe in Bulacan is well known for wearing a bahag attire, which looks like an old an old-fangled brief.
 Their cultural identity becomes famous because of their artistic rice terraces.

 Furthermore, arts have become the freedom of expression.
 Some arts enthusiast can demonstrate their feelings through music or paintings.
 Such activities have a reasonable means of portraying emotions.
-One example of this is expressing depression through a composition of a melancholic song rather than to venture in a destructive behavior such as inebriation of alcohol.
+One example of this is expressing depression through a composition of a melancholic song rather than to venture in a destructive behaviour such as inebriation of alcohol.
 Thus, art is a good passion that entices the people to do recreational activities.

 Finally, it is widely believed that some artistic outputs have contributed to the tourism of a country.
 There are holidaymakers who visit a country so they can witness a painting, sculptures or any artistic masterpiece.
 To illustrate, the painting of Juan Luna “ the Spolarium “ in the Philippines has lured a considerable number of foreign visitors.
 This is because the painting depicts the suffering of most Filipinos at the time of Spaniard regime, which becomes a historical event in the country.

 To conclude, I am convinced that arts have a greater contribution to the society.
-Not only does it represent the cultural heritage of a country, but it also encourage performing a formidable masterpiece that can promote the culture of a country.
+Not only does it represent the cultural heritage of a country, but it also encourages performing a formidable masterpiece that can promote the culture of a country.

 [ by - Chino ]